wowkster/wowkster/README.md

 [Cloaks+](https://github.com/CloaksPlus) is a Minecraft addon that allows you to get free Capes and Cosmetics on any Minecraft Client.
 We use:

 * Vite with SCSS for our main website which I helped create
-* React with Next.js and Tailwind CSS for our new website which I did completely myself(coming soon)
+* React with Next.js and styled-components for our new website which I did completely myself (coming soon)
 * Typescript/Discord.js for our Discord bot which I originally authored
 * Typescript/Fastify/Mongo for our backend API which I wrote myself
 * Java/Kotlin for various Minecraft Plugins which i wrote may of